Investment products are not insured by the FDIC, are not deposits, and may lose value.

 Cash and Short-Term Investments

-Cash currently yields 4.58%, but we expect this yield to decrease over time toward our long-term inflation expectation of 2.25%.
-This creates a weighted average forecast of approximately 3.42% for the next decade.
+Cash currently yields 3.88%, but we expect this yield to decrease over time toward our long-term inflation expectation of 2.23%.
+This creates a weighted average forecast of approximately 3.06% for the next decade.
 Historically, cash has provided returns close to a 0% real return (after inflation), and we expect this pattern to continue long-term.

-Annual Cash & CPI Over Time chart
+Graph of Annual Cash & CPI Over Time

 Treasury Inflation-Protected Securities (TIPS)

-By combining our inflation forecast with the current real yield of just under 2%, we project a return of approximately 4.17%.
+By combining our inflation forecast with the current real yield of just under 2%, we project a return of approximately 4.06%.
 TIPS serve as a true risk-free asset, as they provide explicit protection against inflation risk that nominal Treasuries cannot offer.

-Ten-Year TIPS Real Yield chart
+Graph of the Ten-year TIPS Real Yield

 U.S. Investment Grade Intermediate Bonds